Close menu Resources for... William & Mary

 Conservation GIS Lab

 The Conservation GIS Lab matches undergraduate students with external conservation partners to complete GIS or remote sensing projects needed to advance real conservation solutions.
 Part of a semester-long lab, students are matched with projects proposed by external partners that they will complete with support from conservation partners, GIS lab mentors, and the student cohort.
 This is a great opportunity for students who have taken at least one GIS class to apply their skills to support partners with advancing conservation outcomes.
-We post and accept students for the GIS lab at the beginning of each semester.
+We accept students for the GIS lab at the beginning of each semester.
+The student application period for the Spring 2025 Conservation GIS Lab will open in early December.